eugeneai/logtalk.ru/data/part-1/1-getting-started.md

 <sample-output>

 ?- **list::length([1, 2, 3], 0, L).**
-!
+<b class='errLog'>!
 Existence error: predicate_declaration length/3 does not exist
 !       in goal: list::length([1,2,3],0,A)
 !       with execution context:
 !         entity:            user